nuts-foundation/nuts-workshops/auth&consent/README.md

 go run main.go serve --config-file-path PATH_TO/nuts-workshops/auth\&consent/
 ```

 It will output that it listens on port 3000 and it auto-updates the Irma schemes.
+You're required to run your own nuts-auth server throughout the workshop.

 ## Registration